-Please note: Students are responsible for endorsing scholarship, Private loan, and/or Stafford loan checks upon notification from the Office of Financial Aid/Students Accounts.
-Parent borrowers are responsible for endorsing and returning (endorsed) Parental Plus loan checks upon notification.
+Please note: Students are responsible for endorsing scholarship or Private loan, checks upon notification from the Office of Financial Aid/Students Accounts.
 Failure to return endorsed checks in a timely manner could result in the assessment of late payment fees and/or cancellation.